Memoryman2022/Dune-Raider/README.md

 <img src="https://github.com/Memoryman2022/Dune-Raider/blob/main/images/ballship.gif" alt="Spinner Image" width="500" height="500">

-Slower than the others but still formiddable especially on a highly populated battlefield.
+Slower than the others but still formidable especially on a highly populated battlefield.
 What the Ballship lacks in pace it makes up for in durability and requires heavy fire to eliminate.